RecipeTips.Com Home cooking tips & advice | Knowledge | Apple Preparation

 Cutting Apples

 Apples can be cut in many shapes and sizes, such as rings, slices, wedges, and triangles.
 They can also be diced, julienned and shredded.
 Generally the end use of the apple will determine how it is to be cut.
-The larger cut pieces are often used in recipes where the apple will be cooked in some manner.
-The smaller pieces are used in recipes where the apple will not be cooked, such as in a salad.
+The larger cut pieces are often used in apple recipes where the apple will be cooked in some manner, such as apple crisp.
+Generally recipes where the apple will not be cooked, such as in salads, they will be cut into smaller pieces.
+When used in baked goods such as Apple Bread, Apple Cake, or Apple Muffins, the apples are most often diced.
 Refer to the recipe for suggested cutting instructions.
 Shown below are some common options for cutting apples.

 Apple Rings: